 Let’s look at one example of using Bacula as an open source NAS backup software, together with a Synology NAS appliance.The starting setup is a VM that runs CentOS 7 with Bacula File Daemon installed and connected to Bacula Director.

 The first step is to mount all of the NFS (Network file system) shares that you want to backup onto this system and double-check that the mount was performed correctly.
 Next step after that is directly tied to the first one – giving NFS permissions to the IP address of the new server (so that it can both access and mount the share), and it’s critical to give both read and write permissions so that Bacula can do both backup and restore jobs within the system.

 Next we’re moving to our open source NAS backup software – Bacula and its interface, creating a File Set for all of the freshly mounted NFS (since we’re using CentOS, both of the screenshots below are from Webmin).
 The compression level is up to the user but in this example we’ll be using LZO since it shows a good speed and the average compression rate is about 15%.
 It’s also recommended to save the etc/bacula folder beforehand to avoid any troubles that might result in a corrupted bacula-dir file.

 Logically, after creating a File Set we have to create a backup job for the new server using the File Set we’ve just created.
 After that our backup job with NAS would proceed according to the schedule.

 This concludes our backup creation process with Bacula and Synology.
 As you can see, while this process is a bit longer than just everything working from the get-go, it’s still a relatively easy process that comes down to three main steps and literal minutes of work.
-And the various advantages of Bacula as the best free NAS backup software make this process even easier.
+And the various advantages of Bacula as one of the best free NAS backup software solutions make this process even easier.

 If you’re also interested in Oracle Backup, check out Bacula’s solution.